Reputation Lowers Costs For Property Managers

 In the US, the number of landlords who don’t use a property manager or agent is even higher, at 73%.

 Landlords who are going ‘solo’ must essentially build a reputation from scratch, as they can no longer rely on the reputation of a property manager or agent.
-Furthermore, reputation is more important than ever in a tough market as tenants have a lot of negotiating power.

 The growth of social media

-So what should landlords do to build and maintain a reputable reputation?
+So, what should landlords do to build and maintain a reputable reputation?

 How landlords can build a positive reputation